Saifkilledar/Personal-Portfolio-Website/README.md

 # Personal Portfolio Website

 A responsive personal portfolio website built with HTML, CSS, and JavaScript.
-This site showcases your projects, skills, and contact information with smooth scrolling, animations, and a mobile-friendly layout.
+This site showcases our projects, skills, and contact information with smooth scrolling, animations, and a mobile-friendly layout.

 ## Features
 - Responsive design for desktop, tablet, and mobile